Canada’s Electric Reliability Framework

 Electricity Reliability Frameworks in Canada

 In Canada, regulatory oversight of electric reliability rests primarily within the jurisdiction of the provinces and territories.
 Links to each jurisdiction are provided at the top of the page.
-Federal jurisdiction is limited to the permitting of international exports and the construction and operation of international power lines and designated interprovincial power lines by Canada’s National Energy Board.
+Federal jurisdiction is limited to the permitting of international exports and the construction and operation of international power lines and designated interprovincial power lines by the CER.

 The reliability of the bulk electric system is based on its ability to continuously balance electricity supply and demand in real time.